SapienzaNLP/homonymy-wsd/README.md

 ## About the Project

 This project investigates the ability of Pretrained Language Models (PLMs) to perform **Homonymy Disambiguation**, a specific form of Word Sense Disambiguation (WSD) focused on distinguishing **unrelated senses** of the same word—i.e., homonyms.
-To this end, we introduce a **new large-scale annotated resource** that reduces the granularity of [WordNet](https://wordnet.princeton.edu/) by systematically separating homonymous (i.e., unrelated) meanings and grouping together polysemous (i.e., related) ones.
+To this end, we introduce a **new large-scale annotated resource** that reduces the granularity of [WordNet](https://wordnet.princeton.edu/) by systematically separating homonymous (i.e., unrelated) meanings and grouping polysemous (i.e., related) ones.

 The repository provides:
 - the new resource—consisting of a homonymy-based clustering of WordNet senses—together with all the data required to replicate the experiments presented in the paper;